Galois structure of the holomorphic differentials of curves

 \begin{proof} By (\ref{eq:Nakajimasequence}), there exist finitely generated projective $k[G]$-modules $P_1$ and $P_0$ together with an exact sequence of $k[G]$-modules

-Since $\HH^1(X,\Omega_X)$ is the trivial simple $k[G]$-module $k$, it follows that, as a $k[G]$-module, $\HH^0(X,\Omega_X)$ is isomorphic to the direct sum of a projective $k[G]$-module and the second syzygy module $\overline{U}$ of the trivial simple $k[G]$-module $k$.
-Note that $\overline{U}$ is defined as follows.
-Letting $P(k)$ be the projective $k[G]$-module cover of $k$, define $R(k)$ to be its Jacobson radical.
-Then the kernel of the natural projection of the projective $k[G]$-module cover $P(R(k))$ of $R(k)$ to $R(k)$ is the second syzygy module $\overline{U}$ of the trivial simple $k[G]$-module $k$.
-Since syzygy modules of indecomposable non-projective $k[G]$-modules are always indecomposable non-projective (see, e.g., \cite[Thm.
-20.5]{Alperin}), $\overline{U}$ is indecomposable non-projective.
+If $p$ does not divide $\#G$ then (\ref{eq:Nakajimaagain}) splits and $\HH^0(X,\Omega_X)$ is a projective $k[G]$-module, which means $\overline{U}=\{0\}$.
+Suppose now that $p$ divides $\#G$.
+Since $\HH^1(X,\Omega_X)$ is the trivial simple $k[G]$-module $k$, it follows that, as a $k[G]$-module, $\HH^0(X,\Omega_X)$ is isomorphic to the direct sum of a projective $k[G]$-module and the second syzygy $\overline{U}$ of the trivial simple $k[G]$-module $k$.
+Recall that $\overline{U}$ is defined as follows (see, e.g., \cite[\S IV.3]{ARS}).
+Let $P(k)$ be the projective $k[G]$-module cover of $k$, let $R(k)$ be the Jacobson radical of $P(k)$, and let $P(R(k))$ be the projective $k[G]$-module cover of $R(k)$.
+Then the kernel of the natural projection from $P(R(k)) \to R(k)$ is the second syzygy $\overline{U}$ of the trivial simple $k[G]$-module $k$.
+Since syzygy modules of indecomposable non-projective $k[G]$-modules are always indecomposable non-projective (see, e.g., \cite[Prop.
+IV.3.6]{ARS}), $\overline{U}$ is indecomposable non-projective.
 The explicit description of the blocks of $k[G]$ in \cite{Burkhardt} shows moreover that $\overline{U}$ is uniserial.
 Therefore, $\overline{U}$ is a uniserial non-projective $k[G]$-module belonging to the principal block of $k[G]$.
 The definition of $\overline{U}$ determines its Brauer character.
 Since projective $k[G]$-modules are uniquely determined by their Brauer characters, it now follows from \cite[Thm.
-2]{Nakajima:1986} that the decomposition of $\HH^0(X,\Omega_X)$ into a direct sum of indecomposable $k[G]$-modules is determined by the ramification data associated to the cover $X\to X/G$.
+2 and Eq. (*) on p.
+120]{Nakajima:1986} that, for all $p$, the decomposition of $\HH^0(X,\Omega_X)$ into a direct sum of indecomposable $k[G]$-modules is determined by the ramification data associated to the cover $X\to X/G$.
 This proves part (i) in addition to the last sentence of the statement of Lemma \ref{lem:tamemodular} about the decomposition in part (i).